adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		}
 	}

 Now this function supports many more browsers and your application code didn't change at all.
-Equally, you could remove this fork again in the future when you think it's more acceptable to give those browsers the *core* experience.
-A library never has to drop support, in the traditional sense, it can simply drop *enhanced* support.
+Equally, you could remove this fork again in the future when you think it's more acceptable to give those browsers the *core* experience, hopefully for good reason.
+A library never *has* to drop support, in the traditional sense, it can simply drop *enhanced* support.

 ## Conclusion

 The Real Progressive Enhancement is something that puts users first.
 The misunderstandings of Progressive Enhancement, when broken down piece by piece are easy to understand, but if just one of those pieces falls down, technical implementations tend to fall short of the mark.

-Unfortunately this is quite common in the industry and it's the people that suffer the most, the same people that are interested in your business or content.
-It's just not good enough to let them endure the *fuck you* experience, they don't deserve it.
+Unfortunately, this is quite common in the industry and it's the people that suffer the most, the same people that are interested in your business or content.
+It's just not good enough to let them endure the *fuck you* experience, they don't deserve it and it's circumventable.

 Fortunately, when the real meaning of Progressive Enhancement is understood, the execution can be implemented correctly.
-This allows for robust, future-friendly, backwards-compatible Javascript code.
+This allows for robust, future-friendly, backwards-compatible Javascript code and of course website experiences.

 The Real Progressive Enhancement also allows you to *responsibly* use the most cutting edge browser APIs leaving the majority of other browsers to degrade to the core experience.